jojocam666/wialibrary/docs/_static/script-types-overview.rst

 +---------------+---------------------------+----------------+-------------------------+

-Bitcoinlib script support
+Wialib script support
 -------------------------

-The 'pubkey' lockscript and 'signature' unlocking script are ancient and not supported by BitcoinLib at the moment.
+The 'pubkey' lockscript and 'signature' unlocking script are ancient and not supported by WialibLib at the moment.

 Using different encodings for addresses then the one listed in the Locking Script table is possible but